 There was a slight break in the weather on our trek around the city so we leaped out of the trolley and made a beeline for these amazing stairs at some museum.
 We got maybe 15 minutes in before the rain started again.

 Bridesmaids Dresses: David's Bridal in Nashville and Allure Bridal in Las Vegas

 Mike and I were adamant to get some shots of the skyline behind us with Lake Michigan.
 I knew just where to go to capture this too.
 The result:

-It was beginning to rain pretty hard, but we kept at it.
-All of a sudden we hear a wall of rain coming from across the lake.
-Some of the wedding party members came rushing down to us with umbrellas and we make a beeline back to the trolley!
+All of a sudden we hear the wall of rain rolling across the lake in our direction.
+Some of the wedding party members rushed back into the trolley and the others came rushing to us with more umbrellas.

 A little FYI on what happens when wedding dresses get wet.
-Before a wedding gown leaves the factory to begin its trip overseas to your local bridal salon, it is sprayed with a chemical (to keep the bugs out).
-When wet it releases a scent that smells like a fish market.
-My photographer had to turn around and walk right out after snapping this picture the smell was so intense.
+Before a wedding gown leaves the factory to begin its trip overseas to your local bridal salon, it is sprayed with a bug deterrent spray.
+When wet, it releases a scent that smells like a fish market.
+That smell is forever burned into my brain.